 There are cougars but we didn’t even see tracks – and plenty of sea birds.

-Daily distance and campsites
+Daily distance and campsites on the Nootka Trail

-There are three trailheads – Starfish Lagoon – which on some maps is Louie Bay Lagoon, Tongue Point and Yuquot or Friendly Cove.
+There are three trailheads – Starfish Lagoon – which on some maps is Louie Bay Lagoon, Tongue Point, and Yuquot or Friendly Cove.

-Getting to and from the trail
+Getting to and from the Nootka Trail

 It’s a great adventure just getting to and from Nootka Island – and a scenic one too.
 But be sure to make reservations.
 The advantage with most of the operators is that you can book the exact day and time you want to travel.